ceciliaagosta/1850965_Labmon/Student_doc.md

 Manages items’ data and inventory.
 It handles item creation, modification, and deletion for admins only and retrieves item data for players.

 ### USER STORIES:
-13. As a Player, I want to view my inventory, so that I can see what items I own

 33. As an Admin, I want to access items' information, so that I can have a clear view of items in the system
 34. As an Admin, I want to edit items' information, so that I can better balance the game
 35. As an Admin, I want to delete items' information, so that I can remove obsolete items from the system